 The Company has also designated intercompany and third party foreign currency denominated debt instruments as net investment hedges.
-During 2013, the Company designated certain British Pound intercompany loans as net investment hedges to hedge portions of its net investment in British foreign operations.
-At July 31, 2013, the Company had £25.0 million of intercompany loans so designated.
-As of July 31, 2013 and 2012, the Company recognized in OCI gains of \$2,121 and \$547, respectively, on its intercompany loans designated as net investment hedges.
-During 2013, the Company repaid intercompany loans previously designated as net investment hedges of European foreign operations.
-At July 31, 2013 and 2012, the Company had zero and €4.6 million, respectively, of intercompany loans designated as net investment hedges to hedge portions of its net investment in Euro-denominated foreign operations.
-On May 13, 2010, the Company completed the private placement of €75.0 million aggregate principal amount of senior unsecured notes to accredited institutional investors.
-This Euro-denominated debt obligation was designated as a net investment hedge to selectively hedge portions of its net investment in European foreign operations.
-As of July 31, 2013 and 2012, the cumulative balance recognized in accumulated other comprehensive income were losses of \$4,835 and gains of \$2,635, respectively, on the Euro-denominated debt obligation.
-The changes recognized in other comprehensive income during the years ended July 31, 2013 and 2011 were losses of \$7,470, gains of \$15,705, and losses of \$10,238, respectively, on the Euro-denominated debt obligation.
+During 2014, the Company designated certain British Pound intercompany loans as net investment hedges to hedge portions of its net investment in British foreign operations.
+At July 31, 2014, the Company had £25,000 of intercompany loans so designated.
+As of July 31, 2014 and 2013, the Company recognized in OCI losses of \$2,271 and gains of \$2,121, respectively, on its intercompany loans designated as net investment hedges.
+On May 13, 2010, the Company completed the private placement of £75.0 million aggregate principal amount of senior unsecured notes to accredited institutional investors.
+This Eurodenominated debt obligation was designated as a net investment hedge to selectively hedge portions of its net investment in European foreign operations.
+As of July 31, 2014 and 2013, the cumulative balance recognized in accumulated other comprehensive income were losses of \$5,495 and \$4,835, respectively, on the Euro-denominated debt obligation.
+The changes recognized in other comprehensive income during the years ended July 31, 2014, 2013 and 2012 were losses of \$660 and \$7,470 and gains of \$15,705, respectively, on the Euro-denominated debt obligation.
 The Company's foreign denominated debt obligations are valued under a market approach using publicized spot prices.

 Additionally, the Company utilizes forward foreign exchange contracts designated as hedge instruments to hedge portions of its net investments in foreign operations.
 The net gains or losses attributable to changes in spot exchange rates are recorded in other comprehensive income.
 Recognition in earnings of amounts previously recorded in cumulative translation is limited to circumstances such as complete or substantially complete liquidation of the net investment in the hedged foreign operation.
-At July 31, 2013 and 2012, the U.S dollar equivalent of these outstanding forward foreign exchange contracts totaled \$ 4,500 and \$10,650, respectively.
-As of July 31, 2013 and 2012, the Company recognized in OCI losses of \$ 150 and losses of \$1,041, respectively, on its net investment hedges.
+At July 31, 2014 and 2013, the U.S dollar equivalent of these outstanding forward foreign exchange contracts totaled \$5,300 and \$4,500, respectively.
+As of July 31, 2014 and 2013, the Company recognized in OCI losses of \$265 and \$150, respectively, on its net investment hedges.